thedataincubator/data-science-blogs/blog-draft.md

 of R packages that are used for ML.

-This list can be scraped from a CRAN "Task View" for "Machine Learning and Statistical Learning" (latest update: January 6, 2017 - kudos to its maintainer, Torsten Hothorn, who keeps it current).
+This list can be scraped from a CRAN "Task View" for "Machine Learning and Statistical Learning".
+It seems to be kept up-to-date (latest update: January 6, 2017), so kudos to its maintainer, Torsten Hothorn!

 # How to define "best" or "top"?